OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 #### Dynamic Analysis

-After the app data has been backed up, review the data content of the backup files and folders.
-Specifically, the following directories should be reviewed to check if they contain any sensitive data:
+After the app data has been backed up, review the data that's in the backed up files and folders.
+The following directories should be reviewed for sensitive data:

 - Documents/
 - Library/Caches/
 - Library/Application Support/
 - tmp/

-Refer to the overview of this section to read up more on the purpose of each of the mentioned directories and the type of information they store.
+Refer to the overview of this section for more on the purpose of each of these directories.

-### Testing For Sensitive Information in Auto-Generated Screenshots
+### Testing Auto-Generated Screenshots for Sensitive Information

 #### Overview

-Manufacturers want to provide device users an aesthetically pleasing effect when an application is entered or exited, hence they introduced the concept of saving a screenshot when the application goes into the background.
-This feature could potentially pose a security risk for an application, as the screenshot containing sensitive information (e.g. a screenshot of an email or corporate documents) is written to local storage, where it can be recovered either by a rogue application on a jailbroken device, or by someone who steals the device.
+Manufacturers want to provide device users with an aesthetically pleasing effect when an application is started or exited, so they introduced the concept of saving a screenshot when the application goes into the background.
+This feature can pose a security risk because screenshots (which may display sensitive information such as an email or corporate documents) are written to local storage, where they can be recovered by a rogue application on a jailbroken device or someone who steals the device.

 #### Static Analysis

-While analyzing the source code, look for the fields or screens where sensitive data is involved.
-Identify if the application sanitize the screen before being backgrounded by using [UIImageView](https://developer.apple.com/documentation/uikit/uiimageview "UIImageView").
+While analyzing the source code, look for the fields or screens that take or display sensitive data.
+Use [UIImageView](https://developer.apple.com/documentation/uikit/uiimageview "UIImageView") to determine whether the application sanitizes the screen before being backgrounded.

-Possible remediation method that will set a default screenshot:
+The following is a sample remediation method that will set a default screenshot:

 ```
 @property (UIImageView *)backgroundImage;

 - (void)applicationDidEnterBackground:(UIApplication *)application {
     UIImageView *myBanner = [[UIImageView alloc] initWithImage:@"overlayImage.png"];
     self.backgroundImage = myBanner;
     [self.window addSubview:myBanner];
 }
 ```

-This will cause the background image to be set to the "overlayImage.png" instead whenever the application is being backgrounded.
-It will prevent sensitive data leaks as the "overlayImage.png" will always override the current view.
+This sets the background image to `overlayImage.png` whenever the application is backgrounded.
+It prevents sensitive data leaks because `overlayImage.png` will always override the current view.

 #### Dynamic Analysis

-Proceed to a page on the application which displays sensitive information such as username, email address, account details, etc. Background the application by hitting the Home button on your iOS device.
-Connect to the iOS device and proceed to the following directory (might be different in iOS below 8.0):
+Navigate to an application screen that displays sensitive information, such as a username, an email address, or account details.
+Background the application by hitting the Home button on your iOS device.
+Connect to the iOS device and navigate to the following directory (which may be different for iOS versions below 8.0):

 `/var/mobile/Containers/Data/Application/$APP_ID/Library/Caches/Snapshots/`

-Screenshot caching vulnerabilities can also be detected using Needle.
+Screenshot caching vulnerabilities can also be detected with Needle.
 This is demonstrated in the following Needle excerpt:

 ```
 [needle] > use storage/caching/screenshot
 [needle][screenshot] > run
 [V] Creating timestamp file...
 [*] Launching the app...
 [*] Background the app by hitting the home button, then press enter:

 [*] Checking for new screenshots...
 [+] Screenshots found: